acerv/rpi3_tester/README.md

     $ export CC=arm-linux-gnueabihf-gcc
     $ make

-Then you need to copy `tester` binary output in the Raspberry PI3 device and run it.
+Then you need to copy `rpi3tester` binary output in the Raspberry PI3 device and run it:

+    $ scp ./rpi3tester pi@<raspberrypi IP>:/home/pi
+    $ ssh pi@<raspberrypi IP> /home/pi/rpi3tester

 ## Single GPIO setup and measurement
 To read/write a sinlge GPIO, use the following procedures: